-Variations from, or exceptions to, any program or course requirements are possible only if a petition is approved by the Structural Engineering Chair of the Undergraduate Affairs Committee before the courses in question are taken.
-The Undergraduate Student Petition forms are available on Tritonlink.
+Variations from, or exceptions to, any program or course requirements are possible only if a petition is approved by the Chair of the Structural Engineering Undergraduate Affairs Committee before the courses in question are taken.

 The department offers a bachelor's/master's degree program to enable students to complete both the B.S. and M.S. degrees in an accelerated time frame.
-Undergraduate students in the Department of Structural Engineering who have reached junior status with a cumulative 3.5 GPA are eligible to apply.
-Acceptance into this program is an honor which carries with it practical benefits - the graduate application process is simplified (no GREs required) and advanced students are given access to graduate level courses.
+Undergraduate students in the Department of Structural Engineering who have reached junior status with a cumulative 3.25 GPA are eligible to apply.
+Acceptance into this program is an honor that carries with it practical benefits - the graduate application process is simplified (no GREs required) and advanced students are given access to graduate-level courses.
 Upon acceptance as an undergraduate into the program, a faculty member will be assigned who will serve as the student's advisor.
-Interested students should contact the Structural Engineering Student Affairs Office.
-Students must fulfill all requirements for the B.S. degree prior to being formally admitted to graduate status.
+Interested students should review additional information here.
+Students must fulfill all requirements for the B.S. degree before being formally admitted to graduate status.